-- Sweet orange essential oil’s anti-microbial property make it a good choice to be applied to cut, bite, abrasion, boil, eruption, or any wound that may potentially become septic.
+- Sweet orange essential oil’s anti-microbial property makes it a good choice to be applied to cut, bite, abrasion, boil, eruption, or any wound that may potentially become septic.

-Add few drops of orange oil to bathwater to help eliminate toxins, boost the lymphatic and immune systems and calm the nerves.
+Add a few drops of orange oil to bathwater to help eliminate toxins, boost the lymphatic and immune systems, and calm the nerves.

 Other Ways to Use Orange Oil